 How To Kill This Excuse : Momentum through consensus

-I don’t think it is so much the fear of failing that bothers us but the fear of failing alone that gets to us.
+I don’t think it’s so much the fear of failing that bothers us but the fear of failing alone that gets to us.
 We don’t want fingers pointed at us and we don’t want to be the sole reason something did not work.

-As the lead though, we are in charge and have to figure out ways to move forward with what God has placed on our heart.
-We have to lead from our convictions.
+As the leader, you are in charge and have to figure out ways to move forward with what God has placed on your heart.
+You have to lead from your convictions.
 If the church that hired you wants you to keep things the same, they should have hired a monkey to push buttons and flip switches.
 You are a leader, and leaders lead from conviction.

 Changes take time and you do not have to be in a hurry.
 Love is patient which means God is patient with you and you can afford to be patient, if you are planning to be with your youth ministry long term, to be patient with the people around you.

-I only just recently, after seven years, pulled of a weekend retreat that did not involve taking our kids to a statewide event.
+I was at a church for seven years before I could pull off a weekend retreat that did not involve taking our kids to a statewide event.
 We had an amazing time!
 But it all started with building consensus with kids and parents.

 The key to breaking the neck of fear is building momentum through asking key questions such as “What’s the worse that could happen”, ask, “What’s the best that could happen?”, “What would it look like if we did not go to this but did this instead?”
 Once you have some answers, instead of the nagging, negative ones you tell yourself, you can push forward with a clear picture of the change you want to make.